 Note that if the number of excess FTEs is negative, this does not imply any sort of layoff or forced retirement.
 Instead these negative FTES are deducted from the number of potential hires for that same year.
 Thus if there were to be 4 new hires but there were -2 excess FTEs, then only 2 faculty would be hired instead of 4.
 Based on the definition of the hiring model above, the number of vacancies or hires can never go below 0.

 5.3 Growth Models

+The simulation provides several options for depicting department size over time.
+The user can select which option best matches the department’s past changes and future projections.

-5.3.1 No Department Growth
+5.3.1 No Change

 As a baseline we include a version of the model that explicitly ignores changes in department target size over time.
 This model still constrains department variation within an upper and lower boundary, however there is (a) no explicit mechanism for changes in department target size nor (b) an explicit mechanism for changes in the department upper and lower boundary.